GDHarshaVarathan/Garments-shop/README.md

 python Garments.py
 Check the output folder for reports (.csv) and charts (.png).

-📊 Example Insights
+📊 Example Insights:
 Top Product: Saree contributes 30% of total revenue.
 Customer Segments: 20% High-Value, 40% Frequent Buyers, 30% Dormant, 10% New.
 Forecast: Predicted sales for next month = ₹8,600 (approx).

-🎯 Future Improvements
+🎯 Future Improvements:
 Add more datasets for better forecasting.
 Build an interactive dashboard using Streamlit.
 Connect with an external CRM API for campaign automation.